Ruffin leads Jackson State against Alabama State - WTOP News

 Montgomery, Alabama; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Jackson State takes on Alabama State after Daeshun Ruffin scored 31 points in Jackson State’s 89-86 win against the Alcorn State Braves.
+BOTTOM LINE: Jackson State takes on Alabama State after Daeshun Ruffin scored 31 points in Jackson State’s 89-86 victory over the Alcorn State Braves.

-The Hornets are 1-0 in home games.
-Alabama State is 3-8 in games decided by 10 or more points.
+The Hornets have gone 1-0 in home games.
+Alabama State is 1-1 in one-possession games.

-The Tigers are 1-0 in conference matchups.
-Jackson State is 1-0 in one-possession games.
+The Tigers are 1-0 against SWAC opponents.
+Jackson State allows 90.5 points to opponents and has been outscored by 27.5 points per game.

-Alabama State averages 75.6 points per game, 14.9 fewer points than the 90.5 Jackson State gives up.
-Jackson State’s 37.7% shooting percentage from the field this season is 9.9 percentage points lower than Alabama State has allowed to its opponents (47.6%).
+Alabama State’s average of 7.9 made 3-pointers per game is 2.3 fewer made shots on average than the 10.2 per game Jackson State allows.
+Jackson State averages 8.1 made 3-pointers per game this season, 1.4 fewer made shots on average than the 9.5 per game Alabama State gives up.

 LAST 10 GAMES: Hornets: 2-8, averaging 73.9 points, 30.2 rebounds, 11.5 assists, 8.0 steals and 3.9 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 84.4 points per game.